jhjorg/OpenBoltRF/README.md

 OpenBoltRF is an open-source workflow to analyse the load transfer for geometrically imperfect bolted ring-flanges in offshore wind turbine support structures.
 It is intended as a lightweight, portable package for users familiar with FreeCAD, Salome Meca / Code Aster, Paraview, and Python.

+# Structure
+The package contains a script for controlling all actions, _main.py_.

+Within _main.py_, a datafile specifying the parameters of the flange (dimensions, material properties), _Flange_params.py_, is imported.
+A setup file specifying the particulars of the project (filenames, paths etc.), _setup.py_, is also imported by _main.py_.
+The values for variables in both _Flange_params.py_ and _setup.py_ may be configured by the user, but the variables names must not be altered.

+With the flange parameters and project details specified the execution of the workflow may be completed.
+The general order is as follows:-

+  - The geometry is generated using the _geom_ module. _geom_ calls **FreeCAD**, and executes a script in the **FreeCAD Python console** to generate .stp files for the flange under study.

+  - A mesh is generated from the .stp files, using the _mesh_ module. _mesh_ calls **Salome Meca**, and executes a script in the **Salome Meca Python console** to generate the meshes.

+  - A simulation is executed with the generated mesh, using the _sim_ module. _sim_ calls **Code Aster**, and executes a pre-defined .comm file to run the simulation.
+The .comm file specifies the particular of the **Code Aster** FEM simulation, and is commented accordingly.
+A pre-existing knowledge of Code Aster is required.

 # Pre-requisites
 The use of OpenBoltRF assumes execution on Ubuntu (tested on 18.04.6 LTS, no guarantee on other versions), with access to the following pre-requisites:-
   - FreeCAD 0.21.0     or later